-This high-protein vegan edamame mango salad is easy to make in 10 minutes and makes the perfect light meal or healthy side salad.
+This vegan edamame mango salad is easy to make in 10 minutes and makes the perfect light summer meal or side dish.

 Various labelled ingredients for a mango edamame salad in bowls on a counter.